yukikitayama/machine-learning/README.md

     - `Two-sample T-test`, statistical significance to test whether the average difference between the two groups.
     - Set significance level `alpha` like 0.05.

+## Bayes Classifier

+- Classify to the most probable class using the conditional distribution
+- `Bayes rate` is the error rate of Bayes classifier.

+## Regression

+- Conditional expectation, the best prediction of Y at any point X = x is the conditional mean

 ## Data

 - Imbalance class data